 Because we now had the good fortune of time on our side, we also had the good fortune of being a little pickier with what we were looking for.

 Our wish list for the ideal property included views (of water, mountains, or trees), water rights, good southern exposure, a quiet neighborhood (not backing a major thoroughfare or railroad tracks), and at least an acre of fairly flat land so we could spread out and breathe a bit.
 Easy access to our favorite trails and proximity to downtown were pluses.

-Then, we found out we were pregnant.
-With all the changes that come with a new baby, home-buying moved a few notches down our list of priorities (especially since competition with other buyers really ramps up in the summer here).
+Then, we found out we were pregnant in January 2019.
+With all the changes that come with a new baby, home-buying moved a few notches down our list of priorities (especially since competition with other buyers really ramps up in the spring here).

 We didn’t expect to start looking again until the end of the year.
 (If you’re still keeping track, it’s now been two years since our initial home search.)

 At the end of April, we were down in California for our annual Easter trip to visit family.
 It was our last day in town and that morning in bed, per usual, I clicked over to Zillow.
 (I get daily emails from the site based on alerts I’ve set up; I wrote about how we found land to build on and what you should know before buying land, should you be in the same boat.)

 A new listing popped up that randomly caught my eye.
 It was a large lot (check) in a rural neighborhood (check) with water rights (check) and ample southern exposure (check), just 10 minutes from the center of town (check!).

 It actually sat along a small stretch of road that we’d explored a year ago and loved, but we had more or less crossed it off the list.
 Not very many homes on that block came on the market, and the ones that did were always out of our price range.